PXZUpLUK/Reforestation/README.md

-## Why did the fireman wear red, white, and blue suspenders?
-To hold his pants up.
+## A magician was driving down the street and then he turned into a driveway.